besedinalex/guides-fusion360-client/README.md

 Every guide may have different quality and usefulness depending on who exactly made the one.

 This site is the new version of an [old project](https://github.com/BesedinAlex/guides-fusion360-old) which was abandoned due to some reasons.
-It also uses data from server, that is developed in private repository.
+It also uses data from server, that is developed in [separate repository](https://github.com/BesedinAlex/guides-fusion360-server).

 ## Basic stuff

 The site is made with [React](https://reactjs.org) using [TypeScript](https://www.typescriptlang.org).
 Also [Bootstrap](https://getbootstrap.com) is used for visual stuff and [Three.js](https://threejs.org) for 3D viewer.

-To work with site:
+### Setup

+Install Node.js from their [site](https://nodejs.org/en/download).

 Run `npm i typescript -g` to get TypeScript.

+Make sure that your CLI now handles `node`, `npm`, `tsc` commands.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).